 - Text via WhatsApp to (801) 401-2222 with "Hello"

 Customers wishing to cancel their trips altogether have the option to receive a reservation credit for the full value amount of their ticket.
-Credits are valid for up to 6 months from the issue date.
+Credits are now valid for up to 12 months (formerly 6) from the issue date.
 If you were issued a 6-month credit it will be extended, no action is required.

 Flights to select destinations in Latin America and the Caribbean served by Spirit have imposed travel restrictions on incoming passengers.
 If you have upcoming travel to Aruba, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Jamaica, Panama, Peru, or St. Maarten, view each country's travel restriction and code to contact Spirit about refunds or changes.

 As a standard policy throughout the year, change fees are waived for Frontier passengers as long as they make alterations to their itineraries at least 60 days or more before departure.
-But amid concerns of the epidemic and travelers wishing to change travel plans on shorter notice, Frontier has implemented increased flexibility to the current policy.
-Passengers with tickets issued prior to March 10, 2020, with upcoming travel scheduled between today and May 20, 2020, are granted a one-time change to their itinerary without incurring change or cancel fees.
+But amid concerns of the pandemic, travelers wishing to change travel plans immediately, Frontier has implemented increased flexibility to the current policy.
+Passengers with tickets issued prior to March 10, 2020, with upcoming travel scheduled between today and April 30, 2020, are granted a one-time change to their itinerary without incurring change or cancel fees.

-Customers booking new tickets between today and May 20, 2020, will also qualify for the one-time waiver to change or cancel free of charge.
+Customers who booked tickets before April 15, 2020, will also qualify for the one-time waiver to change or cancel free of charge.
 It is not clear if tickets purchased after that date will fall under any free waiver policy.

 On flight changes, travel must be completed before November 9, 2020, and will be subject to a price difference.
 If the flight is lower in price, no residual value will be returned to the customer.
 Passengers who prefer to cancel an itinerary will receive the full cost of the ticket to be used toward the purchase of another Frontier flight within 90 days of the cancellation.
 All changes must be made at least 24-hours before the flight's scheduled departure time, and the easiest way to make adjustments to tickets is by dialing Frontier directly at (801) 401-9000.